bmoloney2/code_exercise/README.md

 # code_exercise
-Solution to code exercise written in Python.
+A solution to code exercise written in Python.

+You will need the Python module pandas installed: sudo apt-get install python-pandas

 To run, move to directory containing script and type: python schedule.py